pokepark/PokemonRaidBot/README.md

 ## Command: /trainer

+The bot will give you a few options to modify your user-data.
+You can setup or change your `team` (Mystic/Valor/Instinct) and your current game `level`+/-.
-The bot will give you a list of chats to share the trainer message which allows users to set `team` and `level`+/- data.
-You can also delete the shared trainer messages via the `/trainer` command.
+You can share the trainer message to chats the bot will list with `Share trainer message` and also delete the shared trainer messages via the `Delete trainer message` command.
 With the option `trainercode` you can setup your friendscode, which will viewed inside the raidpoll, when you are asking for an invite.
 Your trainername can be changed with the option `name`, so that you can use a custom name inside the bot different to your telegram name.